DavidKimDY/windows-98-mini-homepage/component.md

 - Manages z-index stacking and window positioning via context.

 ## WindowModal
-- Classic Windows 98 style window.
-- Receives content and controls from props.
+- Displays only the title and status bars of a window.
+- Title bar shows an icon, label and three control buttons.
+- Status bar contains help text and a drag handle graphic.

 ## Taskbar
 - Fixed bar at the bottom of the screen.